TheGazette/DevDocs/mygazette/create-bundle.md

 The type of user registered will affect the ability of that user to place notices of different types and also the ability to place notice utilising different routes.

+Once a bundle has been submitted, you are able to [check on it's status](bundle-status.md).

 ## Resource URL ##

 `/my-gazette/bundle`